Hispano-Suiza Carmen: History

-Hispano-Suiza Cars successfully constructed and put into production the first Spanish car since the 1930s to bear this brand.
+The Carmen marked the first Spanish car produced under the Hispano-Suiza brand since the 1930s.
 The Carmen premiered at the 2019 Geneva Motor Show in the form of a two-door coupe.
-The car was built on a carbon frame covered with an aluminum body.
-Hispano-Suiza built this car a response to other ultra high performance electric cars from companies such as Lotus and Rimac.
+The car was built on a carbon fiber frame covered with an aluminum body.
+Hispano-Suiza built this car a response to other high performance electric cars from companies such as Lotus and Rimac.

-The stylistic design of the car was the responsibility of the Barcelona-based design studio Cero Design, giving it an aesthetic combining avant-garde, futuristic stylistic solutions with retro aesthetics referred directly to the Hispano-Suiza H6B Dubonnet Xenia.
-It was clearly shown, among others, by covered wheel arches above the rear wheels, as well as a pointed rear decorated with embossing and logos referring to historical Hispano-Suiza markings.
-The Carmen is named after Carmen Mateu, the granddaughter of one of the co-founders Hispano-Suiza Damián Mateu.
+The stylistic design of the car was done by Barcelona-based design studio Cero Design, taking inspiration from the Hispano-Suiza H6B Dubonnet Xenia.
+This inspiration is shown in details such as the covered wheel arches over the rear wheels, as well as the pointed rear end, decorated with embossing and logos referring to historical Hispano-Suiza markings.
+The Carmen is named after Carmen Mateu, the granddaughter of one of the co-founders of Hispano-Suiza Damián Mateu.
 This attempted to restore Hispano-Suiza as an automotive company, and the founders of Hispano-Suiza Cars paid tribute to her.